Quincy Gems

-The Quincy Gems are a collegiate summer league baseball team located in Quincy, Illinois.
+The Quincy Gems were a collegiate summer league baseball team located in Quincy, Illinois.

 The Gems were originally a part of the Central Illinois Collegiate League and joined the Prospect League with several other CICL teams prior to the 2009 season.
 The team's original owners, the Quincy Civic Center Authority, sold the Gems to its current owners in September 2014 for $120,000.

-The Gems currently play in the Prospect League's Western Conference in the Great River Division along with the Burlington Bees, Clinton LumberKings, and Normal CornBelters.